daviddechaux/Kingmaker/readme.md

 > https://d3js.org/

 ## Todo :
-- Find an awesome tokens for the party
 - Save before quit
 - Make fog more manageable (add and transparency)
 - Adjust css to have all icon on the same size (more or less)
 - Use data instead of crappy css class method like I did
 - Add a hint on fields (name and title) : disable some characteres on names
 - Create capital
-- Redo the fog positioning properly
 - Use Lucian POC for Javascript Object
-- Add line J
 - Sort dropdown alphabetically
-- Dropdown path is buggy ?
-- Player token position is wrongly saved
+- Add a crow on the player token, and make this crown evovle with the size of the kingdom (check https://upload.wikimedia.org/wikipedia/commons/8/86/Meuble_h%C3%A9raldique_Couronnes_fran%C3%A7aises.svg)
+- Add army tokens (that must be factionnable)
+- Switch hex numerotation with radiobutton

 ## In progress :
-- Create factions : Border
+- Create factions : Claim hexagone

 ## Maybe :
 - Load default file from web (currently data are store in js) : Cross domain origin issue